Niagara Falls: Geology

 The features that became the falls were created by the Wisconsin glaciation about 10,000 years ago.
 The retreat of the ice sheet left behind a large amount of meltwater (see Lake Algonquin, Lake Chicago, Glacial Lake Iroquois, and Champlain Sea) that filled up the basins that the glaciers had carved, thus creating the Great Lakes as we know them today.
 Scientists posit there is an old valley, St David's Buried Gorge, buried by glacial drift, at the approximate location of the present Welland Canal.

 Niagara Escarpment (in red).
 Niagara Falls is center-right between Lake Ontario and Lake Erie.

 When the ice melted, the upper Great Lakes emptied into the Niagara River, which followed the rearranged topography across the Niagara Escarpment.
 In time, the river cut a gorge through the north-facing cliff, or cuesta.
 Because of the interactions of three major rock formations, the rocky bed did not erode evenly.
 The caprock formation is composed of hard, erosion-resistant limestone and dolomite of the Lockport Formation (Middle Silurian).
 That hard layer of stone eroded more slowly than the underlying materials.
 Immediately below the caprock lies the weaker, softer, sloping Rochester Formation (Lower Silurian).

 This formation is composed mainly of shale, though it has some thin limestone layers.
 It also contains ancient fossils.
 In time, the river eroded the soft layer that supported the hard layers, undercutting the hard caprock, which gave way in great chunks.
 This process was repeated countless times, eventually carving out the falls.
 Submerged in the river in the lower valley, hidden from view, is the Queenston Formation (Upper Ordovician), which is composed of shales and fine sandstones.
 All three formations were laid down in an ancient sea, their differences of character deriving from changing conditions within that sea.

 About 10,900 years ago, the Niagara Falls was between present-day Queenston, Ontario, and Lewiston, New York, but erosion of the crest caused the falls to retreat approximately 6.8 mi southward.
 The shape of Horseshoe Falls has changed through the process of erosion, evolving from a small arch to a horseshoe bend to the present day V-shape.
 Just upstream from the falls' current location, Goat Island splits the course of the Niagara River, resulting in the separation of Horseshoe Falls to the west from the American and Bridal Veil Falls to the east.
 Engineering has slowed erosion and recession.

-Future of the falls
+Future and preservation

-The current rate of erosion is approximately 30 cm per year, down from a historical average of 0.9 m per year.
+The current rate of erosion is approximately 30 cm per year, down from a historical average of 1 to 1.5 m per year over at least the last 560 years.
 At this rate, in about 50,000 years Niagara Falls will have eroded the remaining 32 km to Lake Erie, and the falls will cease to exist.